 Premiere Elements includes a library of 50 musical scores and 250 sound effects and automatically remixes any music file to match the length of a movie.
 Users can also add motion titles, cinematic styles, and effects that move with the action to give their videos effects that pro-filmmaker pop.

 Finally, Premiere Elements makes it easy to make animated social posts and upload movies to YouTube, Vimeo, or a website.
 Movies can be exported directly to export iPads, 4K and HD TVs, and more.

-Released in 2004 by Ulead, a developer of digital imaging software, VideoStudio was purchased two years later by the makers of CorelDRAW.
+Originally released in the 1990s by Ulead, a developer of digital imaging software, VideoStudio was purchased in 2006 by the makers of CorelDRAW.
 It has since grown into a sophisticated video editing product that competes with Adobe.
 We chose it as the best for beginners because of its simple and well-designed interface that helps new users get started right away.

 VideoStudio Ultimate makes it quick, easy, and fun to make videos without complex controls and tools.
 Despite its ease-of-use, it packs in a lot of features normally found in more professional video editing software.
 These include multicam editing, 4K and 360-degree VR video support, music and sound effects library, audio ducking, image stabilization, and over 2,000 effects and filters.

 Users also benefit from VideoStudio Ultimate’s LUT (lookup table) profiles that make it easy to add advanced cinematic color effects and match footage from one color space to another.
 The software offers access to premium effects from other platforms, including NewBlueFX, BorisFX, and proDAD.